kokkos/kokkos-core-wiki/docs/source/API/core/policies/TeamThreadMDRange.rst

    .. cppkokkos:function:: TeamThreadMDRange(team, extent_1, extent_2, ...);

-      Splits the index range ``0`` to ``extent`` over the threads of the team, where ``extent`` is the backend dependent rank that will be threaded
+      Splits the index range ``0`` to ``extent`` over the threads of the team, where ``extent`` is the backend-dependent rank that will be threaded

       :param team: TeamHandle to the calling team execution context